 Once you get a nibble, they’ll want to know more about you.
 B2B shoppers will research your name and sector thoroughly.
 Plus, they’ll compare you with the competition.

-- Content – To build trust and credibility, a content mix offers you an advantage over other vendors.
-Consider customer testimonials, webinars, podcasts or online trainings.
-As the research phase deepens, content such as videos, case studies, whitepapers, product news, infographics and rankings/reviews offer excellent traction.
+Content – To build trust and credibility, a content mix offers you an advantage over other vendors.
+Consider customer testimonials, webinars, podcasts, or online training.
+As the research phase deepens, content such as videos, case studies, whitepapers, product news, infographics, and rankings/reviews offer excellent traction.

 Phase 3: Consideration/Vendor Outreach